 Students are required to complete 40 units of graduate coursework, including three 300-level courses, a writing course, and a research methods course.
 The remainder of the units are completed in courses offered by the Cultural Studies Department or other departments at CGU and/or approved courses taught by the faculty of The Claremont Colleges.
-Students are expected to maintain a GPA of at least 3.3 (B+) in their coursework.
+View Current Course List or Search Course Archive

 The Cultural Studies Department offers a number of courses, each assigned a 300-level course number, which are designed to introduce students to the foundational texts, writers, schools of thought, and disciplinary questions that make up the field of Cultural Studies.
 These courses are offered by all the faculty members in the Cultural Studies Department on a rotating basis, and at least one of these courses will be offered every semester.
 All students are required to take three (3) of these courses during their coursework.
 Two of them must be completed during their first year of full-time study.

 "Advanced Writing Workshop: MA Thesis, Dissertation Proposal and Publishing” is a course that is open to students at every level of the program, but it is required for all MA students.
 MA students must take this course only after they have completed 24 units of coursework.
 It is recommended for them to take it in the Fall semester of their final year of coursework.
 Students may take the course to help them complete their final MA paper, their dissertation proposal, a chapter of their dissertation or an article for publication.
 Students should generally consider bringing one major project to complete during the course.
 The course is conducted as a writing workshop, and students will be expected to read and give feedback on other students’ work as well as submit drafts of their own projects.
 The units for this course can be counted toward your final degree requirements.